gy0857478/developer-test/README.md

 A very simple backend project is included which contains all the data and data classes necessary to complete the API.

 ## Definition of Done
-- An API with two endpoints
+- An API with two endpoints.
+Please note the included `Backend.http` which has requests for both endpoints.
   1. `GET /api/users` - Get all users.
      - There is no need to support anything other than getting the full list of users
      - `UserDto` provides all necessary fields for the frontend.
 It should not need anything added or removed and paging support is NOT required